fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 - testRuntimeClasspath
 ```

-Note, by default we exclude test and development dependencies from analysis.
+Note, by default we exclude test and development dependencies from the analysis.

 ## Android Gradle Configurations For Development and Testing